DPS identifies man killed in officer-involved shooting on US 287

 CHILLICOTHE (KFDX/KJTL) — Officials with the Texas Department of Public Safety have identified the man killed in an officer-involved shooting near Chillicothe on Friday, September 23, 2022.

 According to DPS Sgt.
-Dan Buesing, the deceased who was fatally shot in an exchange of gunfire with officers has been identified as Darian Patrick Fisher, 41, of Irving, Texas.
+Dan Buesing, the man who was fatally shot in an exchange of gunfire with officers has been identified as Darian Patrick Fisher, 41, of Irving, Texas.

 Sgt.
 Buesing also said the man shot by Fisher has been identified as Federico Alvarenga, Jr., 31.
 Alvarenga was transported by helicopter to a hospital in Oklahoma City with life-threatening injuries after sustaining multiple gunshot wounds.